DiegoPalomino/RockPaperScissors/README.md

 Rules:

-Rock, which beats scissors
+Rock, which beats scissors.

-Paper, which beats rock
+Paper, which beats rock.

-Flamethrower, which beats paper
+Flamethrower, which beats paper.

-Scissors, which beats flamethrower
+Scissors, which beats flamethrower.

 You can change the computer player behavior dans les options of main menu